Astronauts shelter from debris: Kessler syndrome coming to life?

-Category: Space Hits: 1Artist’s concept of satellites and space debris.
+Category: Space Hits: 2Artist’s concept of satellites and space debris.
 The Kessler syndrome suggests that cascading collisions could create a ring of debris around Earth.
 Image via University of Miami.

 On Monday, November 15, 2021, the astronauts on the International Space Station took shelter from debris in their return vehicles.
 The United Kingdom’s Seradata, which produces a launch and satellite database, suspected the debris is the result of a Russian anti-satellite missile test that may have destroyed the Kosmos 1408 satellite.
 While the crew has returned to the space station for now, they closed off some modules as a precaution.
 The cloud of debris has a 90-minute orbital period, so additional close encounters are possible.
 The U.S. Space Command is working to learn more and will notify countries to maneuver their satellites out of harm’s way if necessary.